dataluscorp/browser/browser/components/touchbar/docs/index.rst

   ``NSTouchBarItemIdentifier`` `is used in one other place`_: setting ``customizationIdentifier``.
 Do not ever change this string.
-If it is changed, any customizations users have made to the layout of their Touch Bar in Firefox will be erased.
+If it is changed, any customizations users have made to the layout of their Touch Bar in Datalus will be erased.

 Each identifier is tied to a ``TouchBarInput``. ``TouchBarInput`` is a class